Key Manifestations: Unveiling The Symptoms In Mental Health

 Bulimia NervosaFrequent episodes of eating unusually large amounts of food followed by behaviours to prevent weight gain such as forced vomiting, excessive use of laxatives or diuretics

-The societal pressure to conform to idealised standards can deeply affect one’s self-esteem and trigger disordered eating habits.
+The societal to conform to idealised standards can deeply affect one’s self-esteem and trigger disordered eating habits.

 Cultural influences play a significant role, too.